oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 The controller will render the `home` view, and will set the authorities as model attribute, for security checks that will be added soon.

-## Tweak the Security Configuration
+## Tweak the security configuration

 The default Okta starter auto-configuration will request authentication to access any page, so to customize the security, add a `SecurityConfiguration` class in the same package as before.